indocomsoft/fluminus_cli/README.md

 ## Note for Windows Users
 FluminusCLI is currently not compatible with Windows.
 I suggest using Fluminurs instead if all you need is file downloading: https://github.com/indocomsoft/fluminurs

+Mostly this is because fluminus is designed with Unix in mind (use of `/tmp`, file name sanitisation that only looks for null and slash characters, etc.)

+If you really need this badly, you can use docker: https://hub.docker.com/r/qjqqyy/fluminus (courtesy @qjqqyy)

 ## CLI Usage
 The most important one, to download your files: